skysheng7/AI_bias_in_farming/README.md

         └── ...
    ```

-4. Unzip each of the three DALL-E 3 zip files (dall-e-3-images_part1.zip, dall-e-3-images_part2.zip, dall-e-3-images_part3.zip), then:
+4. Unzip each of the three DALL-E 3 zip files (dall-e-3-images_part1.zip, dall-e-3-images_part2.zip), then:
    - Move all the folders (e.g., "basic", "typical", etc) from these zip files into `results/dall-e-3-images`
-   - The three parts were split only because of file size limitations when uploading to the database, so they should be merged into this single directory
+   - The two parts were split only because of file size limitations when uploading to the database, so they should be merged into this single directory

-5. For the remaining zip files, unzip them and place their contents directly in the results folder.
+   - For the remaining zip files, unzip them and place their contents directly in the results folder.
 After completing these steps, your `results` directory should look like this:

    ```
    AI_bias_in_farming/